kartoza/docker-django/README.md

 docker-django
 =============

-A simple docker container that runs ssh
+A simple docker container that runs a basic django app.
+This is intended as a base docker project for you to extend with your own django app.

 To build the image do: